foundriesio/docs/source/reference-manual/security/factory-registration-ref.rst

 lmp-device-auto-register configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A factory can create a customized lmp-device-auto-register in their
+A factory can also customize the ``lmp-device-auto-register`` as is
-meta-subscriber-overrides.git production branch as
-``recipes-support/lmp-device-auto-register/lmp-device-auto-register/lmp-device-auto-register``.
+explained in :ref:`ug-lmp-device-auto-register`.

 For example::

  #!/bin/sh -e